Access key links:

 Providers of training and development can use the results to help shape provision to need in their locality or their specialist areas;

 The size of the survey enables particularly detailed geographical analysis, for example, by Local Enterprise Partnership and Local Education Authority in England.
-On the 4th of July we held an event, hosted by our Commissioner Neil McLean, Chair of Leeds City LEP, in Central London to introduce the local data we have available in depth, as well as discuss the key messages coming out of the survey.
-Presentations from this event can be found here: http://www.ukces.org.uk/ourwork/research/knowledge-exchange
+We are holding an event, hosted by our Commissioner Neil McLean, Chair of Leeds City LEP, in Central London on 4th July to introduce the local data we have available in depth, as well as discuss the key messages coming out of the survey.
+To register an interest in attending this free event, please e-mail : [email protected].

-An earlier version of the survey was carried out in 2008, and reported in the UK Commission’s first evidence report: Skills for the Workplace: Employer Perspectives
+Findings from the 2007/2008 Employer Perspectives Survey were reported in the UK Commission’s first evidence report, Skills for the Workplace: Employer Perspectives (PDF, 4.2 Mb) .